 The gifting of a plant for a person in grief can also be deeply metaphoric and surpass a simple gesture by offering a creative route to healing.
 For example, if this person and their departed loved one shared a love for orchids, gifting them an orchid could represent the departed’s spiritual presence with them even after passing.

 Many people like to send flowers to honor the deceased, whether they are part of sympathy baskets or sent separately.
 If you’d like to include flowers in your basket, you should bring it to the family’s home rather than the funeral or other service.
 It’s also a very good idea to put the flowers into a vase or other container so that they are ready to be displayed and so that the recipient doesn’t need to worry about arranging them.

-Don’t send flowers or bring them to a Jewish family that has experienced a death.
-For a week after the funeral, the family will typically be in deep mourning and may be observing a shiva.
+Why?
+For a week after the funeral, the family members will typically be in deep mourning and may be observing a shiva.
 During this time, mirrors are usually covered and mourners should not be worried about their appearance or the beatification of their home or surroundings.
 Displaying flowers at this time, therefore, is generally not considered to be appropriate.

 Consider also that your friend or loved one may not believe in an afterlife or Higher Being at all.
 In this case, the gifting of a Bible verse or similar religious gift may come off forceful, as if you are using this opportunity to persuade them into your belief system.
 In circumstances such as this, you will need to be mindful of how you present your condolences and what it may mean to them.